pulumi/docs/content/docs/intro/concepts/project.md

   associated stacks and their resources underneath the project, as a simple kind of hierarchy.

 * `runtime`: (required) (`string`|`object`) the language runtime configuration to use for your program.
 Possible string options are `nodejs`
-  (for JavaScript and TypeScript), `python` (for Python),`go` (for Go), and `dotnet` (for Dotnet).
+  (for JavaScript and TypeScript), `python` (for Python),`go` (for Go), and `dotnet` (for .NET).
 At the moment, Pulumi doesn't depend on specific versions of these runtimes, and will simply use whatever version you have installed on your machine.
     * `name`: `runtime` can either be specified as a string, or a complex object with additional configuration.
 If you need to include additional configuration, specify language information (`nodejs`, `python`, `go`, or `dotnet`) in this property.
     * `options`: (optional) a property bag that has various configuration options that apply to different language runtimes.
         * `typescript`: applies to nodejs projects only.
 A boolean (`true` | `false`) controls whether to use ts-node to execute sources.
 Defaults to `true`.
-        * `prebuilt`: applies to Go projects only.
+        * `binary`: applies to Go projects only.
 A string that specifies the name of a pre-built executable to look for on your path.
 If not specified, go sources in $CWD will be invoked via `go run`.

 * `description`: (optional) a friendly description about your project.